nlskrg/optimal_assignment_kernels/README.md

 # Optimal Assignment Kernels
-Source code for the paper "[On Valid Optimal Assignment Kernels and Applications to Graph Classification](http://papers.nips.cc/paper/6166-on-valid-optimal-assignment-kernels-and-applications-to-graph-classification.pdf)", Nils M. Kriege, Pierre-Louis Giscard, Richard C. Wilson, NIPS 2016.
+Source code for the paper [On Valid Optimal Assignment Kernels and Applications to Graph Classification](http://papers.nips.cc/paper/6166-on-valid-optimal-assignment-kernels-and-applications-to-graph-classification.pdf), Nils M. Kriege, Pierre-Louis Giscard, Richard C. Wilson, NIPS 2016.

 ## Usage
-The implemented kernels can be computed via a command line interface.
-Run the shell script `kkernel --help` to see a list of all available kernels and parameters.
+The graph kernels contained in this package can be computed via a command line interface.
+Run the shell script `kkernel` to see a list of all available kernels and parameters.

-# Example
+### Example
 The following command computes the Weisfeiler-Lehman optimal assignment kernel with 0 to 4 refinement steps for the data set ENZYMES:
 ```
 ./kkernel -d ENZYMES wloa -h 0,1,2,3,4